Pheithar/RadLocatorNet/README.md

 # RadLocatorNet
-Obtain the position of the interaction between a radictive photon and the sensor using Neural Networks
+Obtain the position of the interaction between a radiactive photon and the sensor using Neural Networks